Sherwin Williams High Reflective White: a TRUE white paint colour?

 Is High Reflective White a warm or cool white paint colour?

-High Reflective White is neither cold nor warm, it’s actually a neutral white paint colour with no noticeable hue.
+High Reflective White is neither cold nor warm; it’s a neutral white paint colour with no noticeable hue.

 What’s the LRV of High Reflective White?

 What are the undertones of High Reflective White?
-Will it pick up undertones of blue, yellow, purple or green?
+Will it pick up undertones of blue, yellow, violet or green?

 Whites are hard because while they have their own UNDERTONES, they’re VERY SUSCEPTIBLE for picking up reflections from their environment.
-Everything from the cool gray-blue of northern light to the reflection of your grass, your neighbour’s brick wall or your bright red sofa can reflect onto white walls, changing the way they are perceived.
+Everything from the cool gray-blue of northern light to the reflection of your grass, your neighbour’s brick wall or your bright red sofa can reflect onto white walls, changing how they’re perceived.

 However, at heart, High Reflective White is a pretty darn neutral white.